Cbutters2000/TesTrove/README.md

 ## EDIT `fstab` FILE

-Append to `/etc/fstab` to auto-mount the drive on boot:
+Edit the `/etc/fstab` to auto-mount the drive on boot Use: `sudo nano /etc/fstab` and add this line:

 ```bash
 /piusb.bin /mnt/usb_share auto users,umask=000 0 2
 ```

+run the following command

 **Reboot** after editing `fstab`.